leighannajo/Capstone/README.md

 How can we account for these biases with future work?

-- Collect more data time between admissions.
+- Collect more data: time between discharge and readmission.
 - Collect more demographics across larger regions.
 - Collect cardiac subset diagnoses.